crytic/building-secure-contracts/program-analysis/echidna/Exercise-5.md

 ### Descriptions
 Only the following contracts are relevant:
   - [`contracts/naive-receiver/NaiveReceiverLenderPool.sol`](https://github.com/crytic/damn-vulnerable-defi-echidna/blob/master/contracts/naive-receiver/NaiveReceiverLenderPool.sol): it allows to take a flash loan for a fee
-  - [`contracts/naive-receiver/FlashLoanReceiver.sol`](https://github.com/crytic/damn-vulnerable-defi-echidna/blob/master/contracts/naive-receiver/FlashLoanReceiver.sol): the user deploys a contract to interact with the flash loan receiver
+  - [`contracts/naive-receiver/FlashLoanReceiver.sol`](https://github.com/crytic/damn-vulnerable-defi-echidna/blob/master/contracts/naive-receiver/FlashLoanReceiver.sol): the user deploys a contract to do flash loans with the lender pool

 The user deploys a FlashLoanReceiver with 10 eth.
 Can you drain the funds?